Southern Quechua

 Southern Quechua (Urin qhichwa, quechua sureño), or simply Quechua (Qichwa or Qhichwa), is the most widely spoken of the major regional groupings of mutually intelligible dialects within the Quechua language family, with about 6.9 million speakers.
-It is also the most widely spoken indigenous language in the Americas.
+Besides Guaraní, it is the only indigenous language of America with more than 5 million speakers.
 The term Southern Quechua refers to the Quechuan varieties spoken in regions of the Andes south of a line roughly east–west between the cities of Huancayo and Huancavelica in central Peru.
 It includes the Quechua varieties spoken in the regions of Ayacucho, Cusco and Puno in Peru, in much of Bolivia and parts of north-west Argentina.
 The most widely spoken varieties are Cusco, Ayacucho, Puno (Collao), and South Bolivian.